RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab01.md

 Submit Lab01 at https://submit.cs.ucsb.edu/, or use the following command from a CS terminal:

 ```
-~submit/submit -p 548 rugfit2.cpp
+~submit/submit -p 693 rugfit2.cpp
 ```

 Be sure to wait for the results of the 4 simple tests.
 If you are working with a partner, be sure that both partners' names are in a comment at the top of the source code file, and be sure to properly form a group for this project in the submit.cs system.

-Now open a web-browser and upload all your files to your git repo (following the process from)
+Now open a web-browser and upload all your files to your git repo (following the process from lab00)

 Don't leave early though ... see challenge problems below.

+## Step 8: Lab check off

+* Meet with your mentor again to get checked off on the lab
+* Talk to your mentor about any challenges you faced while completing the lab
+* Talk to your mentor abut next steps

 ## Evaluation and Grading